 "Sony has reinvented the LCD TV", we boldly declared.

 Philips 42PFL9664 Tested at £1500

-Philips showed once again it could party with the big boys, with this 42in LCD set.
-It had a relatively sleek design and thin bezel, and included features such as five HDMI inputs, wi-fi (oh yes) and Ambilight technology (which we still love).
-Coupled with a highly detailed high-definition pictures, choosing an overall winner in 2009 was easy.
+Philips showed once again it could party with the big boys.
+This 42in LCD set had a relatively sleek design and thin bezel, and included features such as five HDMI inputs, wi-fi (finally!) and Ambilight technology (which we still love).
+Coupled with a highly detailed HD picture, choosing the overall winner in 2009 was easy.

 Sony KDL-40EX503 Tested at £660

 The 40EX503 marked a triumphant return for Sony after failing to win a single Award in 2009, in part due to backlighting issues.
-It delivered a natural colour palette, but had the ability to be vibrant and punchy when needed.
+This £660 TV delivered a natural colour palette, but had the ability to be vibrant and punchy when needed.
 The 100Hz Motionflow processing technology provided solid, smooth images, both from Blu-ray discs and the built-in Freeview HD tuner.